We use DPD couriers to deliver your order overnight.

 On the extremely rare occassion eg during particularly busy periods, it may take our courier 2 days to deliver to you.

-● When you open your package, remove the baskets from the box and place in the fridge (1c-4c).
-If stored properly they should last for nine days after the packing date (this date can be found on a label in the box).
-If you prefer to remove them from their wooden basket, store ‘flat-side up’ to prevent their juice from leaking, and cover them with a damp cloth or towel.
+● When your package arrives you can if you wish place the box straight in the fridge (1c-4c).
+If stored properly they should last for at least nine days after the packing date (this date can be found on a label in the box).
+We do recommend that you open the package and remove the ice gel pack and check that you are satisfied with your order.
+If you prefer to remove them from their box, store each oyster ‘cupped-side down’ to prevent their juice from leaking, and cover them with a damp cloth or towel.

 ● Do not store your oysters submerged in water or ice, this can kill them.
 Only put them on ice before service.